Master of Fine Arts Degree in Acting

 On-Campus Degree Overview

 Are you ready to hone your God-given talents and become the Christian artist you have always wanted to be?
-The only Master of Fine Arts (MFA) in Acting taught from a Christian worldview, Regent's MFA in Acting brings together time-tested techniques, the latest trends in contemporary actor training, and hands-on experience.
-Within the degree, the general concentration allows students to choose from diverse course offerings including improvisation, dance, advanced scene study, advanced stage combat and private voice lessons.
+The only Master of Fine Arts (MFA) in Acting taught from a Christian worldview, Regent's master's degree in acting in Virginia Beach, Virginia brings together time-tested techniques, the latest trends in Christian artist training, and hands-on experience.
+Within this Christian acting degree program, the general concentration allows students to choose from diverse course offerings including improvisation, dance, advanced scene study, advanced stage combat and private voice lessons.
 The directing concentration* challenges students as both artists and leaders while teaching them how to develop and shape the creative process of a theatrical production.

 MFA in Acting Program Highlights